samh4cks/samh4cks.github.io/_posts/2024-12-01-sightless-hackthebox.md

 /bin/bash /tmp/shell.sh
 ```

 ![PHP-FPM restart command](/assets/images/writeups/Sightless-HTB/20.png)

-Once you provided command, save the setting and start listener at attacker's machine.
+Once the command is provided, save the settings and start the listener on the attacker's machine.

 After setting the custom `PHP-FPM restart command`, go to `System` -> `Settings` and click on `PHP-FPM`.
-After that, click on disable, wait for a few seconds, and click on enable.
+Then, click on disable, wait for a few seconds, and click on enable.
 This will restart the PHP-FPM service and execute the reverse shell.

-Let's wait for few minute and then check listener to see if I have got the root shell or not.
+Let's wait for a few minutes and then check the listener to see if the root shell has been obtained.

 ![Root Shell](/assets/images/writeups/Sightless-HTB/21.png)